naver-career/naver-career.github.io/docs/en/positions/ai-ml/generation-research.md

 #### Requirements

-* Pursuing a M.S/PhD or equivalent in Computer Science (CS), Electrical Engineering (EE), or other relevant fields
+* Pursuing an M.S/PhD or equivalent in Computer Science (CS), Electrical Engineering (EE), or other relevant fields
 * Experience as an author at top-tier venues
-* Have at least six months before their graduation
+* Have at least six months before graduation

 #### How to Apply